hongshin/OperatingSystem/POLICY.md

 (1) [학교에서 알아야 할 김영란법 Q&A](http://tong.joins.com/archives/32930), (2) [학생들도 "청탁 마세요"](http://www.kunews.ac.kr/news/articleView.html?idxno=23393)

 #### Teaching assistant ####
-TA in this class is to assist the instructor to conduct the meetings, to support students for accomplishing assignments, and to process the educational materials such as grading exam, quizes, and assignments.
+TAs in this class is to assist the instructor to conduct the meetings, to support students for accomplishing assignments, and to process the educational materials such as grading exam, quizes, and assignments.
 In addition to this, TA offers *Help Hour*, a 1-hour weekly session for Q&A on the class material.
 Note that students cannot ask questions beyond the class material or ask personal help outside of the help hour.

 ### Meeting Attendance ###
 * In every meeting, each student should declare his/her attendance via online system (due to the rule by the Ministry of Education of the Korea government).